Absurdism: Against

 The most common criticism of absurdism is to argue that life in fact has meaning.
 Supernaturalist arguments to this effect are based on the claim that God exists and acts as the source of meaning.
 Naturalist arguments, on the other hand, contend that various sources of meaning can be found in the natural world without recourse to a supernatural realm.
 Some of them hold that meaning is subjective.
 On this view, whether a given thing is meaningful varies from person to person based on their subjective attitude toward this thing.
-Others find meaning in objective values, for example, in morality, knowledge, or beauty.
+Others find meaning in external values, for example, in morality, knowledge, or beauty.
 All these different positions have in common that they affirm the existence of meaning, in contrast to absurdism.

 Another criticism of absurdism focuses on its negative attitude toward moral values.
 In the absurdist literature, the moral dimension is sometimes outright denied, for example, by holding that value judgments are to be discarded or that the rejection of God implies the rejection of moral values.
 On this view, absurdism brings with it a highly controversial form of moral nihilism.
 This means that there is a lack, not just of a higher purpose in life, but also of moral values.
 These two sides can be linked by the idea that without a higher purpose, nothing is worth pursuing that could give one's life meaning.
 This worthlessness seems to apply to morally relevant actions equally as to other issues.
 In this sense, "[b]elief in the meaning of life always implies a scale of values" while "[b]elief in the absurd ... teaches the contrary".
 Various objections to such a position have been presented, for example, that it violates common sense or that it leads to numerous radical consequences, like that no one is ever guilty of any blameworthy behavior or that there are no ethical rules.